rust-lang/rfcs/text/0000-return-position-impl-trait-in-traits.md

 Similarly, the equivalent `-> impl Future` signature in a trait can be satisfied by using `async fn` in an impl of that trait.

-## Nested impl traits
+## Legal positions for `impl Trait` to appear

-Similarly to return-position impl trait in free functions, return position impl trait in traits may be nested in associated types bounds.
+`impl Trait` can appear in the return type of a trait method in all the same positions as it can in a free function.

-Example:
+For example, return position impl trait in traits may be nested in associated types bounds:

 ```rust
 trait Nested {